 The situation is similarly complex with CM 307.
 McIntosh (1981:20) credits this specimen as having supplied “distal caudals” and Curtice (1996:73) says “These [CM 307] caudals were used to complete the mount of CM 84, occupying position 32 and 37–73 inclusive”, echoing Holland (1906:254).
 But there is some evidence that the real fossils may have been incorporated only relatively recently: the database note located by Henrici continues “Caudals 37–73 were casts in original mount and replaced with caudals from CM 307”.
 Henrici also found a “specimen removed” tag in the CM 307 drawer in collections indicating that at least some elements of the specimen were removed from the drawer for loan to Phil Fraley on 20 November 2006.
-(None remain there today.)
+(None remain in the drawer today.)

 However, photographs of caudals 37–46 supplied by Phil Fraley, which were taken after they were removed from the old mount for the remounting process, clearly show that these elements were real bone and not casts.
 (Incidentally, Holland’s (1906:plate XXIX) illustrations of these caudals do not closely resemble the actual fossils.)
 Adding to the confusion, Harris (2006:figure 18c) included photographs of two whiplash caudals of CM 307, which were likely taken in collections.
 Another photo taken by Harris some time around 2003 (pers. comm, 2022) shows a drawer of 18 whiplash caudals, one of which is a perfect match for one of those in his (2006:figure 18c) illustration.
 It therefore seems that shortly before the remount, at least 18 distal caudals of CM 307 were in the Carnegie collections rather than being incorporated into the mounted skeleton, but that these did not include any of 37–46.
 Correspondence between Matthew Lamanna and John Scott Lucas confirms that in November 2006 Carnegie staff sent an unspecified number of caudal vertebrae from CM 94 and CM 307 to Fraley’s lab — most likely the single vertebra of CM 94 referred to in the database note and the 18 of CM 307 that had been photographed by Harris.